Blog

 • Birthdates, anniversaries, graduations, and favorite holidays

-If you generally reuse your passwords, you aren’t alone: 44% of your professional peers also engage in the same practice.
+If you generally reuse your passwords, you aren’t alone: 44% of your peers also engage in the same practice.

 However, 80% of breaches are caused by reused login credentials.